You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 Safety First

-What happens if your cat swallows one?
+And what happens if your cat swallows one?

 Sleeves or Sleeveless?
 Or One Hole for Both Legs?

-• Sweaters with a single hole for both front legs can also work well – I’ve made several custom orders like that.
-Just make sure they’re made of something very stretchy (like knit) to avoid restricting movement.
+If it’s your cat’s first sweater, or they’re still unsure about wearing clothes, go sleeveless.
+If your cat’s already comfortable in clothing, feel free to explore other styles.
+Sweaters with a single hole for both front legs can also work well, I’ve made several custom orders like this, just make sure they’re stretchy (like knit) so they don’t restrict movement.

 Always Check the Size Chart